 What?
 This means that the client’s company is ‘obliged’ to find you more work after the current contract is completed.
 And you are obliged to take it.
 If this mutuality of obligation is in your contract, it will be considered inside IR35.

 To make sure that you are outside IR35, you need a substitution clause in your contract.
 This means that you don’t have to complete all the work yourself, you can appoint a substitute.
 Definitely not something you can do as an employee, no matter how many of us wish we could!

 As a client faced with new responsibilities, these are the questions you need to interrogate each contract with.

 The impact of COVID-19 has led to a delay of the IR35 changes.
 They were due to come into effect in April 2020.
 But within the government’s £330bn COVID-19 package, announced on 17th March in the House of Commons, this was delayed until April 2021.

-Steve Barclay, Chief Secretary to the Treasury, said: “The government is postponing the reforms to the off-payroll working rules, IR35, from 6 April 2020 to 6 April 2021 … in response to the ongoing spread of COVID-19 to help businesses and individuals.”
+Steve Barclay, the former Chief Secretary to the Treasury, said: “The government is postponing the reforms to the off-payroll working rules, IR35, from 6 April 2020 to 6 April 2021 … in response to the ongoing spread of COVID-19 to help businesses and individuals.”